-Fiction Collective Two had the chance to talk with the author of one of this fall’s upcoming FC2 novels!
-Please find our conversation with Yannick Murphy about her book By The Time You Read This below, and find out more about Yannick here.
+Fiction Collective Two had the chance to sit down with Yannick Murphy, author of the upcoming FC2 book By The Time You Read This!
+Find our conversation below, and find out more about Yannick here.

 1) Some of these stories have been published individually.
 Why publish them together now?